Testosterone Lawsuits: Heart Attacks, Strokes, Blood Clots and Pulmonary Embolism

 Statistics about Testosterone

-• Approximately 70 percent of men who receive testosterone prescriptions through retail pharmacies are between 40 and 64 years old.
+• Approximately 70 percent of men who receive prescriptions through retail pharmacies are between 40 and 64 years old.

-• In the past five years, the use of testosterone replacement therapy has increased significantly, from 1.3 million patients in 2009 to 2.3 million patients in 2013 receiving a prescription for a testosterone product.
+• In the past five years, the use of replacement therapy has increased significantly, from 1.3 million patients in 2009 to 2.3 million patients in 2013 receiving a prescription for a testosterone product.

 Why Am I Taking Testosterone?

-Testosterone therapy is used to treat men suffering from testosterone deficiencies, which can negatively affect muscle mass, sex drive and energy levels.
+Testosterone therapy is used to treat men suffering from deficiencies, which can negatively affect muscle mass, sex drive and energy levels.

 The condition, known as hypogonadism, results in lower strength, reduced energy and diminished sexual function.
-However, research has suggested that many men taking testosterone gels, injections or other treatments may not have a medical need for the hormone replacement therapy, and may actually be exposing themselves to an increased risk of heart attack, stroke or death.
+However, research has suggested that many men taking gels, injections or other treatments may not have a medical need for the hormone replacement therapy, and may actually be exposing themselves to an increased risk of heart attack, stroke or death.

 What are the Serious Side Effects of Testosterone?